eduardo-escoto/Int15-codepost-upload/README.md

 2. ```add_comments(api_key, test_output, file)```

-This function adds comments to a file after the file has been uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to add a single comment to the top of the file, saying "Good Job!
+Adds comments to a file after the file has been uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to add a single comment to the top of the file, saying "Good Job!
 You get an extra point!" with a point value of +1, this function would read:
 ```
 def add_comments(api_key, test_output, file):
   codePost.post_comment(api_key, file, "Good Job!
 You get an extra point!", -1, 0, 1, 0, 0)